The Most Reliable Mobile Internet Option - Redundancy

 Sometimes, you'll just need to accept that you won't be able to stay in your own rig to get what you need to get done, done.
-Or that you will need to move your home in order to utilize the bandwidth you need.
+Or that you will need to move your home in order to get the bandwidth you need.

 Relocating to a spot that offers you the bandwidth you need may be a reality in some scenarios.
-In others, you might desire to keep your rig or boat at the sweet camping spot or anchorage you have found or reserved, but take your work into town for the day - finding a library, cafe, or brewery that shares its Wi-Fi publically.
+In others, you might desire to keep your rig or boat at the sweet camping spot or anchorage you have found or reserved, but take your work into town for the day - finding a library, café, or brewery that shares its Wi-Fi publicly.
 Or maybe find a co-working space.

 Sometimes, you may find that hiking up the nearby hill and plopping down atop it is all you need to be able to get usable internet.

-Or you might just decide to use the little signal you have to get out a message to those who need to know that you'll be offline for a bit - and just enjoy your location.
+Or, you might just decide to use the little signal you have to get out a message to those who need to know that you'll be offline for a bit - and just enjoy your location.